martinthomson/http-omnomnom/draft-thomson-http-omnomnom.md

 # Expire Cookies

-Cookies that are set using insecure channels (i.e., HTTP over cleartext TCP), MUST have a short time limit on the time that they are persisted.
+Cookies that are set using insecure channels (i.e., HTTP over cleartext TCP) MUST have a short time limit on the time that they are persisted.
 For instance, such cookies might only persist until the user closes their browser.